-Question Answer Mark

-Number 1 (d) Indicative content

-AO2 Reasons for supporting this statement could be: • scientific theories have some evidence • science does not disprove the existence of God as part of the process

-God could have caused the Big Bang

-Reasons for not supporting this statement could be: • the Qur'an shows how the world was created • only God could create something out of nothing • scientific theories are not completely proven

-Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 1 (d) AO2 Indicative content Reasons for supporting this statement could be: scientific theories have some evidence science does not disprove the existence of God as part of the process God could have caused the Big Bang Reasons for not supporting this statement could be: the Guru Granth Sahib shows how the world was created only God could create something out of nothing scientific theories are not completely proven Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows:

-Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).

-(i) Own opinion

-1 mark for

-a simple reason 3

-2 marks for

-a developed reason

-or two simple reasons

-3 marks for

-three simple reasonsor two developed reasons

-or a fully developed reason

-(ii) Why some people may disagree with their opinion 3
+Award marks as follows: Candidates who do not refer to Sikhism in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason 3

-1 mark for · ·

-a simple reason

-2 marks for

-a developed reason

-or two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason